Mayo Clinic's approach

 Collaborating to provide the best care

-At Mayo Clinic, specialists work together to understand your condition and provide personalized treatment options.
+At Mayo Clinic, healthcare professionals work together to understand your condition and provide personalized treatment options.

 - Collaborative approach.
-Electrophysiologists work closely with other doctors, including cardiologists and cardiac surgeons, in the Heart Rhythm Clinic to understand your heart condition and recommend the treatment options that will work best for you.
+Electrophysiologists work closely with other doctors, including cardiologists and cardiovascular surgeons, in the Heart Rhythm Clinic to understand your heart condition and recommend the best treatment options for you.
 This team approach helps ensure that you receive personalized, quality care.

 Using the latest technology to make an accurate diagnosis

-Mayo Clinic experts have access to state-of-the-art systems for diagnosing and treating heart rhythm problems.
+Mayo Clinic experts have access to state-of-the-art systems for diagnosing and treating irregular heart rhythms.